nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-It is working, but we have a problem, in this method, when we have a cell on the margin of the table, the loop will try to find neighbors outside of or table, so we need to prevents this.
+It is working, but we have a problem, in this method, when we have a cell on the margin of the table, the loop will try to find neighbors outside of our table, so we need to prevents this.

-To this, we will create two new variables `X` and `Y` to get the real position of the neighbor, so now we only concatenate the neighbors where is inside of our table.
+To this, we will create two new variables `X` and `Y` to get the real position of the neighbor's cell, so now we only concatenate the neighbors where is inside of our table.

 ```js
 ...